dflay/partGen/README.md

 ./partGenMain macro-name.mac
 ```

 Where `macro-name.mac` is a Geant4 macro.
-The df.mac gives an example.
+The `df.mac` file gives an example.
 From that file, the target material and size may be changed.
 Additionally, the detector material, size, and location may be changed.

 ## Output

-The program will generate a ROOT file called `outData.root` with the tree structure as shown below:
+The program will generate a ROOT file called `outData.root` with the tree structure as shown below.
+Every hit registered in the detector material is printed to the file; as such, the event ID (evid)
+is printed to the file alongside all other information.
+(This means the entry ID in a ROOT script
+is not identical to the event ID.)

 ```
 Edep = energy deposited in target material (GeV)